Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to achieve remote code execution.
+Successful exploitation of these vulnerabilities could allow an attacker to retrieve records or cause a denial of service.

 3. TECHNICAL DETAILS